backups-obsidian/backup-obsidian-2/100 study-notes/110 Kubernetes/Kubernetes - Components of k8s & their function.md

 > [!note]- We can have multiple pods on a single worker node.
 > - So it is possible to have 3 worker nodes and 20 pods.
 > - It is Kubernetes job (**scheduler**) to take care of resources and decide which pod should go to which worker.
-> - Kubernetes can also create a load balancer for the pods.
-> - This load balancer will be created in the cloud provider that you are using and you will be charged for that.